 - Run your finger on top of the silicone to fully press it into the adjoining surface.

 - Allow the silicone to dry a few hours.
-(See directions on tube for how long your particular brand needs to dry.)

-That said, if your moisture meter is telling you that there is damage inside the drywall or floor, that is another matter.
+Also, if your moisture meter is telling you that there is damage inside the drywall or floor, that is another matter.
 Before you recaulk, you’ll need to replace damaged parts either yourself or by calling a carpenter or contractor.

 You may be wise to use a caulk that is antimicrobial and will help prevent bathroom mold and mildew.